Andy Lewis/Icon Sportswire

 |---|---|---|---|

 Micah Parsons: In what was one of the more shocking trades in recent NFL history, the Cowboys dealt Micah Parsons to the Packers just a few days before the season started.
-Parsons has long proven to be a game-changing player, and that did not change with a different jersey, as he has recorded 5.5 sacks and three run stuffs through his first six games with Green Bay.
+Parsons has long proven to be a game-changing player, and that did not change with a different jersey, as he has recorded 6.5 sacks and 4.5 run stuffs through his first nine games with Green Bay.

 Aidan Hutchinson: Last season, Hutchinson looked well on his way to his first DPOY award, but an injury derailed that.
-In his first game back from that leg injury in Week One, Hutchinson was held quiet, but in the four games since then, he has started to make his presence felt.
-With a fumble recovery in Week Seven, Hutchinson has 16 tackles, six sacks, four forced fumbles, and two run stuffs.
+In his first game back from that leg injury in Week One, Hutchinson was held quiet, but he has since made his presence felt every week.
+Despite a quiet game against Washington, Hutchinson has 18 tackles, seven sacks, four forced fumbles, and two run stuffs on the season.

 Season | Player | Position | Team | Opening odds |